toitlang/toit/src/README.md

 The Toit compiler is designed to run for a short time and restart frequently.
 Therefore it does not normally free memory.
 This simplifies C++ a lot.
 Thus there is no need for 'smart pointers'.

+It is not neccessary to check the return value of `malloc` and `new` in the compiler code.

 ### VM/OS